Where all the Love Island: Australia contestants are now – your guide to who is still together - TheNewsTrace

 She finally coupled up with Dom after bouncing round in the villa, nevertheless, issues didn’t final between the pair.

-Dom introduced that they’d determined to finish issues, saying: “Now we have determined that we are greatest off as mates.
-This is one thing we had each not too long ago mentioned and agreed upon and is not a sudden resolution.”
+Dom introduced that they’d determined to finish issues, saying: “We’ve determined that we are finest off as mates.
+This is one thing we had each lately mentioned and agreed upon and is not a sudden choice.”

-He then dated fellow Islander Tayla for a couple of months, however they break up up final 12 months.
+He then dated fellow Islander Tayla for just a few months, however they cut up up final 12 months.
 Shelby is now beloved up together with her boyfriend Harry Binks – who is a motocross rider.

 Teddy